 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of blue-green algae during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough information available to know if it is safe to use blue-green algae when pregnant or breast-feeding.
 Contaminated blue-green algae products contain harmful toxins that might be transferred to an infant during pregnancy or through breast milk.
 Stay on the safe side and avoid use.

 Bleeding disorders: Blue-green algae might slow blood clotting and increase the risk of bruising and bleeding in people with bleeding disorders.